neilwen987/CSR_Adaptive_Rep/README.md

 └── test.jsonl
 ```
 #### Get embeddings
-You can get  our pre-computed [NV-Embed-v2](https://huggingface.co/nvidia/NV-Embed-v2) from.
+You can get our pre-computed [NV-Embed-v2](https://huggingface.co/nvidia/NV-Embed-v2) embeddings from .
 Or you can use `./get_embeddings/get_clustering_embeddings.py` to generate your own embeddings.
 ```sh
 cd get_embeddings/
 python get_clustering_embeddings.py \